volkansonmez/Exploratory_Data_Analysis_and_ML_Projects/README.md

 #### 4- [Breast Cancer Dataset - EDA & ML](https://github.com/volkansonmez/Exploratory_Data_Analysis_and_ML_Projects/tree/master/Breast%20Cancer%20Dataset)
- is analyzed with Pandas, Seaborn, and Matplot Libraries.
+Breast Cancer Dataset is analyzed with Pandas, Seaborn, and Matplot Libraries.
 Decision Tree & XGBoost models are trained to make a prediction with 95% and 97% accuracy respectively.
 The dataset can be obtained at: http://archive.ics.uci.edu/ml/datasets/breast+cancer+wisconsin+%28diagnostic%29

 #### 5- [Anomaly Detection - EDA & ML](https://github.com/volkansonmez/Exploratory_Data_Analysis_and_ML_Projects/tree/master/Anomaly%20Detection%20Dataset)
-Temperature anomaly is analyzed with Pandas, Seaborn, and Matplot Libraries.
-Kmeans++ is used to cluster the data and basic adtk tool is used to see the anomalities.
+This is a timeseries dataset showing hourly temperature values for one year.
+Kmeans++ is written from scracth for clustering the data and ADTK is used for anomaly detection.
 The dataset can be obtained at: https://www.kaggle.com/boltzmannbrain/nab
-This is a timeseries dataset showing hourly temperature values for one year

 #### 6- [Time Series Stock Dataset - EDA & ML](https://github.com/volkansonmez/Exploratory_Data_Analysis_and_ML_Projects/tree/master/Time%20Series%20Stock%20Data)
-is analyzed with Pandas, Seaborn, and Matplot Libraries.
+Stock prices is analyzed with Pandas, Seaborn, and Matplot Libraries.
 FBProphet, ARIMA, and LSTM models (with Keras TF) are used to make predictions.
-The dataset can be obtained at: https://finance.yahoo.com/chart/AAPL/ This is a timeseries dataset showing daily stock value changes of APPLE.
+The dataset can be obtained at: https://finance.yahoo.com/chart/AAPL/

 #### 7- [Audio Dataset - EDA & ML](https://github.com/volkansonmez/Exploratory_Data_Analysis_and_ML_Projects/tree/master/Audio%20Dataset)
 Several laughters in .wav format are analyzed with Librosa and Matplotlib Libraries.
 Convolutional NN are used to make predictions.
 The dataset can be found in the 'laugh' and 'laugh_test' folders.
 There are 22 laughter files in total.
 Some sound sincere and some sound fake.
 The gray scale mel spectogram images of the laughter audio files are trained and tested.

 #### 8- [Truck Backer Upper - EDA & ML](https://github.com/volkansonmez/Exploratory_Data_Analysis_and_ML_Projects/tree/master/Truck%20Backer%20Upper%20SSL)